-OAR line offers information about opioid medicines and side effects as well as help with opioid use, long-term pain and opioid withdrawal to patients, caregivers, friends, and family on any day at any time.
+OAR line offers information about opioid medicines and side effects.
+It also offers help with opioid use, long-term pain and opioid withdrawal.
+Help is offered to patients, caregivers, friends, and family on any day at any time.
 Our no cost, confidential services include: